 The possibility of choosing data is quite brief.
 Specifically this is what we can choose from: time, distance, heart rate, instant pace, average pace, average speed, calories, cadence, steps, total rise, total descent, total height, atmospheric pressure and time of the day.

-If we swipe from right to left we find the music player and the map with the route we have made, being able to make a “trackback” at any time.
+If we slide from right to left we find the music player and the map with the route we have taken, being able to make a "trackback" at any time.

 It is the only navigation we find since there is no possibility of loading any kind of routes.

 Following the issues with this watch, it does not support sensor pairing.
 Not even a HR sensor via Bluetooth.
 This is a really important omission because it forces us to use exclusively the optical sensor built into the watch, even in situations where we don't wear it on our wrist.
 For example, if we place it on the bike handlebar or on top of a jacket in winter.

 We can't sort the sports list either.
 If, for example, you delete the run profile and want to add it again (it happened to me), it will remain at the end of the entire list, even if it is the most used one.

 As for other configurations that podemos make in the sport profiles podemos select goals (distance, time or calories), warnings and alarms (automatic lap, lap through the bottom button and heart rate alarm), a virtual assistant as a "virtual partner" and in some profiles battery saving settings to reach up to 100 hours.

 A fairly chaotic system that is not up to what we can expect from a sports watch.
 Huawei has a very good base, but it needs to work a lot more on its application to offer the minimum functionality that we can expect from such a watch.